davidjameshowell/epicgames-freegames-heroku/README.md

   * EMAIL_ADDRESS (your Epic Games email address)
   * EPIC_GAMES_PASSWORD (your Epic Games password)
   * TEMPORARY_EMAIL_COOKIE (a base64 encoded starting cookie, please see temporary cookie generation below)
+  * TOTP_MFA (your Epic Games MFA string, not your MFA code, but the string used to generate the code)
 4. Navigate to Github Actions and run the job EpicGamesFreeGamesDeploy workflow and begin deploying the app.
 This will take around 5-8 minutes.
 5. Congrats, you now having a fully functional EpicGames-FreeGames-node instance in Heroku!